Yi-Shi94/Compiler/readme.md

+# Compiler Course repo for Personal study.
+There are notes and a java project which accepts some weird code and compiles them into llvm.
+Attached with plentiful test cases.
+Enjoy!

-# Compiler Design Course Project
+## Compiler Design Course Project
+by Yi Shi & Yu Zhang

 #### Build Tool - Maven
 - The project uses maven to manage its dependency.
 The maven config file can be found [here](./pom.xml).